Area Attractions - North Georgia Mountains

 Snow Skiing – The closest (decent) snow skiing is at Sapphire Valley, or the Cataloochee Ski Area in Maggie Valley, NC both less than 3 hours away.
 Please stay safe on the slopes!

-Swimming Pool – The City of Blue Ridge has a large pool with slides and a diving board.
+Swimming & Pools – The City of Blue Ridge has a large pool with slides and a diving board.
 Open Memorial Day to Labor Day, Adults $4, Children $3, Children Under 3, Free.
 Click here for more information, or call 706-632-2815.
+Morganton Point Recreation Area has a swimming area on the lake as well as campgrounds and picnic tables.

 Tank Town USA – Tank Town USA is one of those truly unique experiences that you will not easily find elsewhere.
 They not only give you the chance to drive a military tank, military trucks or construction equipment, but they even have an option for you to crush a car with a tank!
 They have paintball war games as well.
-Click here or call (706) 633-6072.
+(706) 633-6072.

 Theater – The Blue Ridge Community Theater brings live theater to Blue Ridge!
 Check out what’s playing during your stay, (706) 632-9223.
 There is also a regular cinema in town, the Blue Ridge Twin Cinema, (706) 632-7202 and there is also an old fashioned Drive-In, the Swan Drive-In, (706) 632-5235